-Goods Vehicles Car Parking

-Up to 200m see Note 1 3 spaces

-Over 200m 1 space per 200m 1 space per 50m

-Notes: manoeuvre clear of 2.
-For large development of 6 spaces should be f the public highway. opments the provision foces.
-For sites where more provided with the acture operational requirements. to enable delivery vehicles to park and or goods vehicles only applies up to a pre provision is required, a minimum of all number being determined by the and demonstrated through a
+Goods Vehicles Car Parking Up to 200m 2 see Note 1 3 spaces Over 200m 2 1 space per 200m 2 1 space per 50m 2 Notes: manoeuvre clear of 2.
+For large develor maximum of 6 space 6 spaces should be the public highway. opments the provision foces.
+For sites where mo e provided with the actu to enable delivery vehicles to park and or goods vehicles only applies up to a ore provision is required, a minimum of al number being determined by nts and demonstrated through a